qrvey/partner-portal/v2-website/versioned_docs/version-7.0/ui-docs/dataviews/chart-types/expandable.md

 ### Filters

 You can also add Filters to your table by expanding the Filters section in the configuration panel or by clicking on the Filters button in the Toolbar above.
-Read more about filters and their purpose in this article <a href="/docs/ui-docs/dataviews/chart-builder/chart-configuration/chart-filters" target="_blank">here</a>.
+Read more about filters and their purpose in this article [here](../../dataviews/chart-builder/chart-configuration/chart-filters.md).